 Just ask yourself this - Do you want to be the senior who keeps on pinging people outside office hours and is tagged as a nosy neighbour by your employees?

-Here is a checklist of four points to help you develop and implement a robust rule of disconnecting your employees from work.
+Here is a checklist of four points to help you develop and implement a robust rule of disconnecting your employees from work and boost employee satisfaction.

 Cast Away, Not Literally